abagames/p5-with-copilot/public/README.md

 ### Create another work

-As expected, the resulting work is uniform.
+As expected, the resulting work is uniform and uninteresting.
 Without human cooperation, it is impossible to create a variety of works of art.

 (src_silent) [before_function_to_update.ts](./src/before_function_to_update.ts)

 (src) [function_to_update.ts](./src/function_to_update.ts)

 First, manually move the `setup` and `update` functions to the top level of the code.
-After this, we will add the code suggested by Copilot to these functions.
+After this, I will add the code suggested by Copilot to these functions.

 <br><br><br><br>

-Then have Copilot suggest the code following `p.background(0);`.
+Let Copilot suggest the code that follows `p.background(0)`.

 (src) [hello_world.ts](./src/hello_world.ts)